-6. Conclusion
+7. Conclusion

 Heart auscultation can be improved considerably by using modern digital signal processing techniques.
-This study utilizes the discrete wavelet packet transforms in early detection of an Aortic Stenosis(AS) using heart sound data collected at Sussex University Hospital in England.
+This study utilizes the discrete wavelet packet transforms and the FPGA PXI 7831R in early detection of an Aortic Stenosis(AS) using heart sound data collected at the Hashemite University in Jordan .
 From the analysis of the data, a criteria has been proposed for the detection of the AS disease from the heart sound data.
 However, the number of data is limited and more is needed to validate the proposed criteria.